 The Tuscaloosa Amphitheater sits beautifully on 15 acres amidst the banks of the Black Warrior River.
 Located minutes away from The University of Alabama campus and blocks from the lively downtown district, the Amphitheater is the largest outdoor theater in West Alabama and a premier location for arts and entertainment.

-With a 7,470 capacity, the beautifully landscaped Tuscaloosa Amphitheater provides patrons with a unique, affordable opportunity to see their favorite concerts and events.
+With a capacity for 8,400, the beautifully landscaped Tuscaloosa Amphitheater provides patrons with a unique, affordable opportunity to see their favorite concerts and events.

 The River Market

 The River Market is home to the Tuscaloosa Farmers Market and hosts several events throughout the year.
 The River Market is available for private event rental.

 The Gateway Innovation and Discovery Center is a central hub designed to connect the City to the latest technology.
 As the starting point for Tuscaloosa’s City Walk, this unique building is a treasure trove of technology and a wellspring of limitless content and opportunity.
 In addition to free access to laptops, tablets and a massive digital library, the Gateway also offers unique opportunities for collaboration, education and economic development.